Ctnn/Ctnn/README.md

 ### Hi there 👋
 I am Yiğit Çetinkaya.
 I am a third-year computer engineering student at the Gazi University.
-I also work for a company as an intern.
+I also work for a company as an voluntary  intern.
 I want to work in the field of AI-Computer Vision in the future.I am actively writing react native in the company I am currently working for.
 That's why I continue to improve myself.

 <h3> Contact Me </h3>
   <a href="https://www.linkedin.com/in/yigitcetinkaya/" target="_blank" rel="nofollow"><img alt="Linkedin hesabım" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>